Camille greets me with a jovial Bonjour!

 But what about other negative thoughts?

-I look awful today.
+I look awful.

 Why did I do that?
 I’m so dumb!

-Ever heard of the inner critic or inner bully?
+Have you heard of the inner critic?

-The craziest part?
+And the craziest part?

 The inner critic’s job is… *drum roll*